Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 Cloned VMs are implemented by Copy On Write semantics in the Sheepdog cluster, this means cloning operation is very fast and storage-wise cheap, those cloned VMs will share as much as possible data objects from base image.
 Sheepdog also supports tree structured cloning: you can snapshot the cloned VM and have it as a new base and so on.

 ## Disk Cache
-Backend stores of sheeps can be configured to use disk cache of their host.
-If disk cache is enabled, sheeps open() their object without O_DSYNC.

-Disk cache improves the performance of sheepdog, but you must be careful when you use it.

-Because if the disk cache is enabled, write requests to sheeps don't mean storing data to persistent storage.
-So explicit disk cache flushing is required when guest OSes issue sync request to their block device of QEMU.
-This sync request causes performance degradation.
-The degradation is serious especially in an environment which contains lots of VMs.

-The performance degradation is workload specific.
-So you should evaluate the effect of disk cache well.